vchen007/vchen007.github.io/_posts/2019-12-10-Predicting-Loan-Repayment.md

 df_num = df.select_dtypes(exclude='object')
 ```

 ```python
 # Loan ID to numbers data frame so can use groupby
 df_num['Loan ID'] = df['Loan ID']
 ```

-    /Applications/anaconda3/lib/python3.7/site-packages/ipykernel_launcher.py:2: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy

 ```python
 # groupby Loan ID and takes the max of each loan
 df_num = df_num.groupby('Loan ID').max().reset_index()